Elhamm1/Bayesian-Analysis/README.md

 4-The plots will be generated.

-To run the Bayesian code for the Qweak experiment, just run the Qweak Bayesian Code, and no more steps are needed.
+To run the Bayesian code for the Qweak experiment, simply execute the Qweak Bayesian Code.
+No additional steps are required.